-This spinach pakoda is similar to kanda bhaji, where kanda means onion and bhaji means fritters.
+This spinach corn pakoda is prepared very similarly to onion pakoda (kanda bhaji), where kanda means onion and bhaji means fritters.

-There are two methods to prepare this spinach corn pakora, one is a soft pakoda's, and the other is a crispy version.
+There are two methods to prepare this spinach corn pakora, one is a soft pakoda, and the other is a crispy version.
 Today I am sharing the crisper version, which is our family favorite.
+Also, check out my zucchini pakoda, and corn pakoda.

 These spinach fritters can be deep-fried or air-fried.
 To make it crispy, ensure you are not adding any extra water.
-Onion and spinach release their water while resting time.
+Onion and spinach release their water during resting time.

 How to Make Spinach Corn Pakoda

-Slice onions lengthwise and finely chop spinach, coriander, curry leaves, ginger, and green chilies.
+Slice onions lengthwise and finely chop spinach, coriander leaves, curry leaves, ginger, and green chilies.

 Add all ingredients except rice flour and besan to a large mixing bowl and gently mix everything.
 Set aside for 10 minutes.

-Furthermore, add besan, rice flour and mix well such that the mixture is stiff and not soggy.
+Once the onion and spinach have released some moisture, add besan and rice flour.
+Mix well such that the mixture is stiff and not soggy.
 Do not add any extra water.
-Add an additional 1-2 tablespoons of besan if required, but also keep in mind not to make a thick batter like other pakoda recipes.
+Add 1-2 tablespoons of besan if required, but also keep in mind not to make a thick batter like other pakoda recipes.
 Refer to the video for consistency.

 Fry them till they are golden brown in color.

-Sprinkle some chat masala powder on the pakoda's and Serve Indian-style Spinach Corn Fritters hot with masala tea and ketchup.
+Sprinkle some chaat masala powder on the pakodas and serve Indian-style spinach corn fritters hot with masala chai and ketchup.

 Tips & Variations